Abstract Base Classes

 limit (Optional[

-, return messages in oldest->newest order.
-Defaults toTrue
+bool]) – If set toTrue, return messages in oldest->newest order.
+Defaults toTrueifafteris specified, otherwiseFalse.

 - Raises: